Samsung Papyrus

-The Samsung Papyrus is an e-reader that was released by Samsung in June 2009 in South Korea.
-It had a touchscreen display and shipped with an aluminum stylus and utility applications such as calculator, scheduler, and contacts.
+The Samsung Papyrus is an e-reader released by Samsung in June 2009 in South Korea.
+The device was released in several colors and came with 512 MB internal memory.

+It had a touchscreen display and shipped with an aluminum stylus and utility applications such as a calculator, scheduler, and contacts.
 The device did not come with wireless capabilities so it had to be connected to a computer to transfer e-books on the device.
-Upon introduction, it was announced that the Papyrus would come in different colors and would be outfitted with a 512 MB internal memory.
-There are those who suggest that the foldable concept phone introduced by the South Korean tech company referred to a Galaxy Wing and Galaxy X would be the first in the Papyrus line.